akylson/yandex-praktikum-data-science-projects/08-development-of-new-oil-fields/README.md

 # Development of new oil fields

 #### Task:
-- Решить в каком регионе добывать нефть. Построить модель машинного обучения, которая поможет определить регион, где добыча принесет наибольшую прибыль с наименьшим риском убытков.
+- Decide in which region to extract oil.
+Build a machine learning model that will help determine the region where mining will bring the most profit with the least risk of loss.

 #### Description:
-- Добывающей компании «ГлавРосГосНефть» нужно решить, где бурить новую скважину. Собраны характеристики пробы нефти для скважин: качество нефти и объём её запасов по трем регионам. Характеристики для каждой скважины в регионе уже известны. Построена модель для предсказания объёма запасов в новых скважинах. Выбраны скважины с самыми высокими оценками значений. Определены регионы с максимальной суммарной прибылью отобранных скважин. Построена модель для определения региона, где добыча принесёт наибольшую прибыль. Проанализирована возможная прибыль и риски техникой Bootstrap.
+- The production company GlavRosGosNeft needs to decide where to drill a new well.
+Collected characteristics of oil sample for wells: oil quality and volume of its reserves in three regions.
+The characteristics for each well in the region are already known.
+A model has been built to predict the volume of reserves in new wells.
+Wells with the highest estimated values were selected.
+The regions with the maximum total profit of the selected wells have been identified.
+A model has been built to determine the region where production will bring the greatest profit.
+Potential profits and risks were analyzed using Bootstrap technique.

-#### Сферы деятельности :
+#### Scope of Activities:
-- Услуги для бизнеса [b2b] (аутсорс консалтинг аудит), IT-компания, Стартапы, Отраслевые компании / Индустрия / Производство
+- Services for business [b2b] (outsourcing consulting audit), IT company, Startups, Industry companies / Industry / Manufacturing

 #### Used Libraries:
-- Pandas, sklearn, math, numpy, Seaborn, Matplotlib, SciPy, Bootstrap, машинное обучение
+- Pandas, sklearn, math, numpy, Seaborn, Matplotlib, SciPy, Bootstrap, Machine Learning

 #### tags:
-- A/B-тестирование, Bootstrap, data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost,  Support vector machines, градиентный бустинг, нелинейная оптимизация, кластеризация, random forest, descision trees,  regression,  Reinforcement Learning, OpenCV, PIL
+- A / B testing, Bootstrap, data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, Support vector machines, gradient boosting, nonlinear optimization, clustering, random forest, descision trees, regression, Reinforcement Learning, OpenCV, PIL